-This trek is suitable for young walker looking for something a little more challenging and energetic.
+Lumba sumba pass trek is suitable for young walker looking for something a little more challenging and energetic.
 It does not require you to be super fit or have any previous trekking experience.
-If you are healthy and can walk about 5 hours daily, you can complete this trekking easily.
-However, daily jugging or walking exercise is useful before you depart.
-Our program always include rest days and build up gradually, in order to acclimatize to the altitude.
+If you are healthy and can walk about 5 hours daily, you can complete it easily.
+However, daily jogging or walking exercise is useful before you depart.
+Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 Along the routes, you can walk at your own pace, with plenty of stops for resting.

-Kanchenjunga (8,585m) 3rd tallest mountains, Mirgi la pass, Diverst flora and fauna and rich local culture, The native Nepali communities such as Sherpa, Limbu, Rai and Gurung, Kanchenjunga Base Camp
+Kanchenjunga (8,585m) 3rd tallest mountains, Mirgi la pass, Divers on flora and fauna and rich local culture, The native Nepali communities such as Sherpa, Limbu, Rai, and Gurung, Kanchenjunga Base Camp.

 March, April, May, June, September, October and November.

-Our trek to lumba sumba pass is a newly promoted off the beaten adventurous trek with 17 days itinerary compared to most walks in this region.
-The particular route is designed for globe trotters who wish to hike in a more relaxed manner than take a look this itinerary.
-However for travelers who wish to do this route quickly but are walking with limited time wise than ask us for tailor made itinerary.Day 01: Arrived at Kathmandu valley
+Our Lumba sumba pass trekking is a newly promoted off the beaten adventurous trek with 17 days itinerary compared to most walks in this region.
+Trek over Lumba sumba pass particular route is designed for world explorer who wishes to hike in a more relaxed manner than take a look at this itinerary.
+However for travelers who wish to do this route quickly but are walking with limited time wise than ask us for tailor-made itinerary.Day 01: Arrived at Kathmandu valley

 All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip, and any last minute questions answered.
-After lunch we explore this medieval capital.
-We visit Boudhanath, also known as little Tibet.
-Then we visit Pasupatinath, holy temple of Hindu where cremation takes place by the holy river Bagmati.
+Our professional private tourist guide will be there to take you roughly about 10 AM for your city tour.
+Then you can explore this medieval capital city Kathmandu together.
+We visit Boudhanath, also known as Little Tibet.
+Then we visit Pashupatinath, holy temple of Hindu where cremation takes place by the holy river Bagmati.
 Later we visit Kathmandu Durbar Square and Syambhunath Stupa.
 And transfer to hotel.Day 03: Kathmandu to Taplejung and trek to Phoomling (Taplejung)

 After breakfast, the trek runs along the bank of Tamor River through dense forest that offers good habitat for different wildlife species.
 You can see some wild species if you are lucky.
 We crossed a suspension bridge after a walk from Lelep.
-After crossing suspension bridge, it is an uphill climb through pine forest until we reach a monastery.
-From there, the trek gradually descends to Gowatar (1800m) wheer we have lunch.
-Gowatar is a small settlement with a few houses.
-Near the village, there is a big stone and it is believed that only the religious people can move them.
-After a walk of around half hour from Gowatar, we reach a place that offers spectacular views of two waterfalls about 100 meters tall.
-A walk of about half an hour form here takes us to Phedi.
-After crossing Tamor River, it is an uphill climb for about 40 minutes until we reach a resting place known as chautaro in local dialect.
+After crossing a suspension bridge, it is an uphill climb through pine forest until we reach a monastery.
+From there, the trek gradually descends to Gowatar (1800m) where we have lunch.
+After a walk of around half an hour from Gowatar, we reach a place that offers spectacular views of two waterfalls about 100 meters tall.
+A walk of about half an hour from here takes us to Phedi.
+After crossing Tamor River, it is an uphill climb for about 40 minutes until we reach a resting place known as chautaro in a local dialect.
 Another 20 minutes walk will take us to our camping site at Ela Danda (2051m).
-The place offers panoramic view of snow covered mountain including the Small Kasturi Peak and Tamor River.Day 07: Trek to Selep Kharka (2526m / 8,260 ft) village, 6 hours
+The place offers a panoramic view of the snow-covered mountain including the Small Kasturi Peak and Tamor River.Day 07: Trek to Selep Kharka (2526m / 8,260 ft) village, 6 hours

 The eighth day trek can be interesting as snow leopards have been sighted numerous times from this trek.
 The trek runs along the Tamor River and on the other side of the river lies dense rhododendron forest.
 After a walk of about three hours, we reach Tangchetar (4203m) for lunch.
 Another three hours walk after lunch will lead us to our camping site at Pass Camp (4747m).Day 11: Trek to Chaurikharka (4594m / 15,022 ft), 6 hours